bruceasu/asu-db-simple-query/README.md

 # Usage
 ```
-Usage: SimpleQuery [options] [The arguments for sql, if no sql script set, the first argument is the script file.]
+Usage: SimpleQuery [options] [The arguments of sql, if no sql script set,
+      the first argument is the script file.]
   Options:
-    -d, --jdbc
+    -h, --help
+      Print this HELP
+    -c, --config
-      The Report server JDBC datasource in HikariConfig format(ex: jdbc.properties)
+      The Report server JDBC datasource in HikariConfig format(ex:
+      jdbc.properties)
-      Default: ./jdbc.properties
+      Default: D:\workspace\tools\asu-db-simple-query\jdbc.properties
+    -u, --username
+      The user name of connection, overwrite the config file settings.
+    -p, --password
+      The password of connection, overwrite the config file settings.
+    -j, --jdbc-url
+      The jdbcUrl of connection, overwrite the config file settings.
     -s, --sql
       The sql script
     --readonly